Brief Strategic Family Therapy

 Brief Strategic Family Therapy tries to resolve not only the negative behavioral patterns of the addict but also addresses the way each family member reacts to one another with regards to a specific problem.

-That is why the therapist will work with all family members and not just the patient so that the interactional patterns which caused the patient’s issues will be identified and brought to light.
+That is why the addiction therapist will work with all family members and not just the patient so that the interactional patterns which caused the patient’s issues will be identified and brought to light.
 As soon as the problematic patterns are identified, the therapist will start to help the whole family change these behavioral patterns so that the family will start to develop beneficial family interactions.

 Getting the family to open up is a difficult task.
 But BSFT has developed effective strategies to bring the family together in therapy.
 These strategies include: